practicalli/clojure/docs/simple-projects/tdd-kata/recent-song-list.md

 Call the `run-tests` function in the REPL to get a report back on all of the tests in our current namespace (`recent-song-list`)

 === "Kaocha test runner"
+    [:fontawesome-solid-book-open: Practicall Clojure CLI Config](/clojure/clojure-cli/practicalli-config/) provides the `:test/run` alias to run the Kaocha test runner.

-    Use the Kaocha test runner from the command line in the root directory of the project.
+    Open a command line in the root directory of the project and run the following command.
+    ```shell
+    clojure -X:test/run
+    ```

     Kaocha runs all the tests, stopping should a test fail.

-    ```bash
+    Use the `:test/watch` alias to automatically run tests when ever a file is saved
+    ```shell
     clojure -X:test/run
     ```

 === "clojure.test runner"
     Evaluate the project code and evaluate the `run-tests` function from `clojure.test` from within the REPL